IvanKhalziev/Nova-Poshta-DeliveryPoints-Clonning/README.md

 ## English

 When developing an online store, it's almost always necessary to provide a choice of delivery method for the customer. **Nova Poshta** is a must-have for modern projects.
 Nova Poshta also provides an *API* for developers, which contains a lot of useful information.
-Today, we'll focus solely on **Order Pickup Points** and all the information related to them.
+Today, we'll focus on **Order Pickup Points** and all the information related to them.

 Here you'll find information on how to interact with the **NP API** and retrieve information.
-We need three things - **Regions** -> **Settlements** -> **Pickup Points**.
+We need three things - **Regions** -> **Cities** -> **Warehouses**.
 That's the sequence.
-Without one, you won't be able to get information about the other.
+Without first, you won't be able to get information about the other.

 I've done a complete clone of the **DB** in *Django*, so here you'll also find scripts I used to create *fixtures* for my **DB**.